Close up of the hand of a PHS student holdidng an epee during Fencing class

 9. FAQ

-The Lead Volunteers may choose to amend these policies for the well-being of the PHS community.
-Members will be informed of any policy revisions via our co-op forum.
+The Leadership Team may choose to amend these policies for the well-being of the PHS community.
+Members will be informed of any policy revisions via our co-op forum and blog.

 All members are also expected to: